Leading the ESTABLISHMENT AND ADOPTION OF TRUSTED, FREE & OPEN DATA STANDARDS ACROSS THE EDUCATION DOMAIN SINCE 1997

-GEO CODE is a 'look-up' service offered and operated by PESC and directly managed by PESC Members.
-The foundation of the service is a directory 'look up' server that lists active and inactive institutions, including historical data plus additional demographic and identifier data.
+GEO CODE is a 'look-up' service offered & operated by PESC & directly managed by PESC Members.
+The foundation of the service is a directory 'look up' server listing active and inactive institutions, including historical data, additional demographic and identifier data.
 Countries currently listed:

 >> HOW DID GEO CODE START?

-GEO CODE is a project of PESC's Global Data Mobility User Group (GDM launched at Spring 2016 Data Summit).
-At it first meeting, the need for a global institution code set surfaced as one of the highest priorities.
-Today's technological innovation with open, transparent collaboration (the cornerstone of PESC's foundation and guiding principle) and having finally reached the tipping point whereby most experts agree that such a code set is not only needed, but now impacts data quality, cost and fraud, all contribute to the conclusion that such a list is now a necessity.
+GEO CODE began as a project of PESC's Global Data Mobility User Group (the GDM launched at Spring 2016 Data Summit).
+At the first GDM meeting, the need for a single institution code set surfaced as one of the highest priorities.
+With today's technological innovation, and open, transparent collaboration (the cornerstone of PESC's foundation and guiding principle) and having finally reached the tipping point whereby most experts agree that such a code set is not only needed, but now impacts data quality, cost and fraud, all contribute to the conclusion that such a list is now a necessity.

 >> WHO IS INVOLVED WITH GEO CODE?

 GEO CODE is currently in proof of concept phase and includes a growing number of countries.
 While a directory is currently being built, added on to, and maintained, the University of Southern California has integrated components of this service as a PILOT into production.
-PESC has also partnered with AACRAO and the Groningen Declaration Network.
+PESC has also partnered with AACRAO, Educational Credential Evaluators and the Groningen Declaration Network.

 >> HOW IS GEO CODE GOVERNED?

-The GEO CODE Workgroup established a Steering Committee in 2017 at the Spring 2017 Data Summit, ultimately governed by the PESC Board of Directors, to administer more direct management, oversight and strategic planning of GEO CODE.
-The Steering Committee is made up of nine PESC member representatives, is diverse, representing the various sectors across education, is semi-autonomous, and is responsible for the overall management and operation of GEO CODE.
+The GEO CODE User Group established a Steering Committee in 2017 at the Spring 2017 Data Summit, ultimately governed by the PESC Board of Directors, to administer more direct management, oversight and strategic planning of GEO CODE.
+The Steering Committee is made up of nine (9) PESC Member representatives, is diverse, representing the various sectors across education, is semi-autonomous, and is responsible for the overall management of GEO CODE.

 >> THE CURRENT STATUS OF GEO CODE?